DPDK/dpdk/doc/guides/nics/pcap_ring.rst

     The libpcap -based PMD is disabled by default in the build configuration files, owing to an external dependency on the libpcap development files which must be installed on the board.
-    Once the libpcap development files are installed, the library can be enabled by setting CONFIG_RTE_LIBRTE_PMD_PCAP=y and recompiling the Intel®  DPDK.
+    Once the libpcap development files are installed, the library can be enabled by setting CONFIG_RTE_LIBRTE_PMD_PCAP=y and recompiling the DPDK.

 Using the Drivers from the EAL Command Line
 -------------------------------------------